Back to blog

 Share

-In this tutorial, you’ll learn how to use Yandex Scraper API to scrape Yandex search results.
-Before we begin, let’s briefly discuss what Yandex Search Engine Results Pages (SERPs) look like and why it's difficult to scrape them.
+In this tutorial, you’ll learn how to use SERP Scraper API (a part of Web Scraper API) to scrape Yandex search results.
+Before we begin, let’s briefly discuss what Yandex Search Engine Results Pages (SERPs) look like and why it's difficult to scrape them, and how proxy servers can help overcome these challenges.

 Yandex SERP overview